 Let the hate mail begin.
 I grew up flying crew aircraft under the philosophy that only the captain has abort authority.
 Our simulators were laughable by today's standards and we did most of our training in the aircraft.
 But once I progressed to the Boeing 747 we adopted a two-stage abort philosophy (one at 100 knots the other at V1) and we fully embraced the "go oriented" idea that discouraged high speed aborts.
-If you disagree, please let me know by hitting (gently) the "Contact" button on the top or bottom of this page.

 14 CFR 1, Title 14: Aeronautics and Space, Definitions and Abbreviations, Federal Aviation Administration, Department of Transportation

 14 CFR 25, Title 14: Aeronautics and Space, Airworthiness Standards: Transport Category Airplanes, Federal Aviation Administration, Department of Transportation

 Advisory Circular 120-62, Takeoff Safety Training Aid, 9/12/94, U.S. Department of Transportation

 Gulfstream G450 Airplane Flight Manual, Revision 35, April 18, 2013

 Gulfstream GV Airplane Flight Manual, Revision 30, 13 May 2008

 FAA Takeoff Safety Training Aid, April 2, 1993